Resources

 Efficiency is about minimising input without compromising output quality.

-In order to find out how a business can improve efficiency, it is crucial that one understands what is meant by efficiency.
+To find out how a business can improve efficiency, it is crucial to understand what efficiency means.
 While there is no universally accepted definition for efficiency, we could define it as an outcome produced at the lowest possible cost.
-Understanding what is meant by cost leads us to define business efficiency as the outcome produced at the lowest cost.
+Understanding what is meant by cost leads us to determine business efficiency as the outcome produced at the lowest cost.

 Improve Business Efficiency Checklist